kostya05983/eltex_test_task/README.md

 Also you can configure your own Key in src/main/java/API/HttpTemperature for YandexWeather and Geocoordinating

 ### Installing
-Run the Base using MongoDB, the NameOfBase: see the previous paragraph
+Run the Base using MongoDB, the NameOfBase : see the previous paragraph

 Just run ./run.sh in bash